matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Microservices should be independant.
 That means you *can* choose the "best" tech for each service.
 Don't though.
 You should use the same handfuls of things to prevent re-invention and enable knowledge sharing.
 1. Prefer separate databases/schemas/whatever for each micro-service to maintain clear ownership lines.
 1. Watch out for dependency versions, especially for in-house frameworks.
 It's easy to couple micro-services more tightly than you'd expect.
 1. Design with the assumption that things will fail.
-Otherwise you'll "combine the ocmplexity of a microservice architecture with the rigidity of a monolith"
+Otherwise you'll "combine the complexity of a microservice architecture with the rigidity of a monolith"
 1. Having well-defined tools is good, but you *should* let people upgrade or use clearly better tools.
 1. "The key to failure is the hidden monolith." - [David Schmitz](https://youtu.be/X0tjziAQfNQ?t=2396)